pranigopu/ethics--regulation--law-for-intelligentSystems/finalCoursework/README.md

 - Politics and political shifts
 - Policing
 - Justice
-- Safeguarding of valuable systems and institutions, ex. democracy, republic system, etc.
+- Safeguarding of valuable systems and institutions (ex. democracy, republic system, etc.)

 ### EXPANSION: Impact of AI and new opportunities and challenges
 - Industrial usage